 Harassment can be a very serious matter.
 However, it is generally not considered wrongdoing under the Act.
 The Act is intended to address wrongdoing that could seriously impact the public’s confidence in the integrity of the public service.
 It is not intended to address matters of a primarily personal nature, such as individual harassment complaints.

-Individual harassment complaints are more appropriately dealt with under your organization’s harassment policy or Treasury Board Secretariat’s Policy on Harassment Prevention and Resolution.
+Individual harassment complaints are more appropriately dealt with under your organization’s harassment policy or Treasury Board Secretariat’s Directive on the Prevention and Resolution of Workplace Harassment and Violence.

 Do I have to disclose wrongdoing?